m7kvqbe1/home/content/posts/automated-ticket-alerts.md

 draft = false
 +++

-Getting hold of resale tickets can be challenging due to high demand and rapid transactions.
-To tackle this, I've built an automated solution that scrapes ticket websites and sends you SMS alerts when resale tickets become available.
+A small program in Go for scraping ticket websites and sending SMS messages when resale tickets become available.

-This was a learning exercise in concurrency in Go: goroutines, channels, wait groups etc.
+This was a learning exercise in Go concurrency: goroutines, channels, wait groups etc.

-Lets walk through the implementation details.

 Find the related source code here:

 https://github.com/m7kvqbe1/go-ticket-polling

-## How the Solution Works
+## Overview

-1. **Polling and Scraping**: The script uses the `colly` web scraping library to poll ticket websites and search for the availability of resale tickets at defined intervals.
+1. **Polling and Scraping**: Uses the `colly` web scraping library to poll a site and search for the availability of resale tickets.
-2. **SMS Notification**: When tickets are found, the script sends an SMS to the specified phone numbers using the Textbelt API.
+2. **SMS Notification**: When tickets are found, sends an SMS to the specified phone numbers using the Textbelt API.
-3. **Graceful Shutdown**: The script also listens for system signals to gracefully handle termination.
+3. **Graceful Shutdown**: Listens for system signals to gracefully handle termination.

 ## Code Overview